Smooth permutations and polynomials revisited: Introduction

-Let $\Mnq$ be the set of monic polynomials of degree $n$ over $\FF_q$.
-We write $p_{n,m,q}$ for the probability that a polynomial from $\Mnq$ chosen uniformly at random is $m$-friable.
-As before, we shall write $u$ for $n/m$.
-Manstavi\v{c}ius \cite[Thm.~2]{Manstavicius19922}, improving on Car \cite{car1987} and Warlimont \cite{warlimont1991}, proved that
+A polynomial over a finite field $\FF_q$ is said to be $m$-smooth if all its irreducible factors have degrees at most $m$.
+Let $\mathcal{M}_{n,q}$ be the set of monic polynomials of degree $n$ over $\FF_q$.
+We write $p_{n,m,q}$ for the probability that a polynomial from $\mathcal{M}_{n,q}$ chosen uniformly at random is $m$-smooth.
+Manstavi\v{c}ius \cite[Thm.~2]{Manstavicius19922} proved that